Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 ADDIE Model: The Fundamentals of Designing Instruction

 Originally conceived in the 1970s at Florida State University for the U.S. military, the ADDIE model sought to establish consistent training methods across the armed forces.
 Its versatility and precision have since established it as a key tool in various educational and corporate settings.
-Each phase has a clear purpose, from analysing learner needs and designing effective strategies, to developing resources, implementing solutions, and evaluating success.
+Each phase has a clear purpose, from analysing learner needs and designing targeted teaching strategies, to developing resources, implementing solutions, and evaluating success.
 Together, these phases create a cycle of continuous improvement, ensuring that learning programmes are both efficient and impactful.

 Key Principles Underpinning the ADDIE Model